 6 Legal Tips to Launch Your Business Now

 Starting a successful business takes time, money, patience, determination, and a healthy dose of luck.
 Getting off to a good start also means being prepared for any number of legal challenges.
 More than 13 million, or nearly 60% of small businesses have experienced significant legal events in the past two years.
 As a LegalShield member, your provider law firm can help with debt collection matters, document review, and many other issues common to small businesses.
-If your business is already up and running take a few minutes to review our small business legal checkup.
 If you are starting a new business, these tips may help you avoid common challenges.
 If you have questions or need legal assistance call your LegalShield provider law firm.

 - Business Entity Formation – While sole proprietorships may not require you to formally register your business, they may put your home, personal savings and other assets at risk in the event your business is sued or cannot repay a debt.
 Partnerships may expose you to greater liability because you are also responsible for certain actions of your partner(s).
 There may be significant benefits to forming a limited liability company (“LLC”) or corporation.
 These types of entities may benefit you in regard to personal liability, taxation and protection of personal assets.
 Consult with an attorney or CPA to determine which business entity, if any, will be most beneficial to your business.